 A recent Postdoc Academy podcast on ‘How can we improve the research culture at Cambridge?’

-description of different data management support roles at TU Delft, by Alastair Dunning and Marta Teperek: data steward, data manager, research software engineer, data scientist and data champion.
+A description of different data management support roles at TU Delft, by Alastair Dunning and Marta Teperek: data steward, data manager, research software engineer, data scientist and data champion.

 A Gurdon Computing blog post by Alastair Downie on ‘Research data management as a national service’; in other words, rather than duplicating infrastructure and services across the research landscape.

-An article by Florian Markowetz, discussed in the webinar, on ‘Five selfish reasons to work reproducibly’ (in Genome Biology)
+An article by Florian Markowetz, discussed in the webinar, on ‘Five selfish reasons to work reproducibly’ (in Genome Biology).

 TU Delft Open Working blog post by Marta Teperek on machine actionable Data Management Plans (DMPs) at the University of Queensland.
 For more information, see this article by Miksa and colleagues on the ‘Ten principles for machine-actionable data management plans’ (in PLOS Computational Biology).